Sakura and Snow

 "Subaru...?"

-"N-nothing," the Dragon of Heaven replied, "it's just...I don't think I've ever seen you smile before.
+"N-nothing," Kamui replied, "it's just...I don't think I've ever seen you smile before.
 At least...not like this, anyway."

-"It's okay to be sad for yourself," he said, "you don't have to be ashamed...because surely people can't do better than to guess at what you're going through, there's no one in the world who can blame you for being sad and angry in your heart.
-And as for me, there's nothing for you to be sad about."
-The Dragon of Heaven's eyes searched his face intently; Subaru returned that gaze without a flinch.
-"Even if I knew for certain that I would die, still I'd have to do this," he said, "and not knowing for certain, at least I can have that hope...I really do believe that I'll come back to you, Kamui.
-I wouldn't have promised if I didn't believe."
+"It's okay to be sad for yourself," he said.
+"You don't have to be ashamed of it.
+No one in the world can even guess at what you're going through, so nobody has the right to blame you for being sad and angry.
+And there's no reason to be sad for me."
+Kamui's eyes searched his face; Subaru returned that gaze without a flinch.
+"Even if I knew for certain that I'd die, I'd still have to do this," he said, "and not knowing, at least I have hope.
+I really do believe that I'll come back to you, Kamui.
+I wouldn't have promised it if I didn't believe."

 "But if you're killed...!"

-"No." The Dragon of Heaven's answer was stronger than he'd expected, and those violet eyes held his own without faltering, their uncountable sad and shifting shades of amethyst grown luminous, as if lit from within.
-There wasn't a shadow of resentment anywhere that he could see.
-"That time in my dream, at the bottom of my heart--I said you chose well, remember?
+"No." Kamui''s answer was stronger than he'd expected.
+Those violet eyes held his own now, unfaltering; there was no shadow of resentment anywhere that he could see.
+"That time in my dream, at the bottom of my heart--I said that you chose well, remember?
 So I honestly don't blame you, if you say that you have to go."
-Kamui swallowed back obvious grief, and then went on, "If you have to leave, I don't want you to be unhappy just because of me, to believe that you're doing wrong...so even if it's true that what happened to you and to me aren't the same, still--I understand.
-I understand it, it's just that--it's just--" The narrow shoulders slumped and Kamui turned away once more.
-A thread of liquid silver gleamed down his cheek.
-It trailed a slow path from his hidden eyes before spilling free into the air: one single, brilliant sparkle.
+Kamui swallowed back obvious grief.
+"I understand it.
+I understand, it's just that--it's just--" His shoulders slumped, and he turned away once more.

 "It's not fair," Kamui whispered, those few words painful as a cry.

 Subaru slipped one hand out of Kamui's grasp.
-He touched the boy's damp cheek with his fingers, and Kamui turned minutely toward that touch.
-"No," Subaru whispered, scarcely aware of what he was saying, his attention wholly focused onto Kamui's pain...the Dragon was as unguarded and vulnerable as Subaru had ever seen him, even in the deepest recesses of his heart.
-"No, it isn't fair at all, is it...nothing in this world is fair, but that's the way it is.
+He touched the boy's cheek with his fingers, and Kamui turned minutely toward that touch.
+"No," Subaru whispered, scarcely aware of what he was saying, his attention wholly focused on Kamui's pain.
+Kamui was as unguarded and vulnerable as Subaru had ever seen him, even in the deepest recesses of his heart.
+"No, it isn't fair at all, is it?
+Nothing in this world is fair, but that's the way it is.
 And yet, we go on."
-Subaru looked at Kamui's pale face, at those eyes that, had they not been closed, would be the living, changeable purple of sunset clouds.
+Subaru looked at Kamui's pale face, at the eyes that, had they not been closed, would be the living, changeable purple of sunset clouds.
 "We love, even knowing that love ends, and that every person we love will someday die," he said.
 "We keep on looking for love and happiness, every day until our lives are over.
+That's the best thing that we humans have, I think: the ability to love and hope regardless.
+Even though we're powerless and afraid, it's because of that that we can live."

-From somewhere that improbable joy had come flowing back to him, lapping at the strand of his heart, making him smile...and then, as the feeling receded once again, he started.
-He came back to the present in a rush, abashed at the way he'd been going on.
-"My sister would say I was defeatist," he murmured shyly, dropping his eyes in embarrassment as he let go of Kamui's hand.
-"She always used to say that I thought too small...Kamui, with your power maybe you can make a world where there's no unfairness of any kind.
+From somewhere that improbable joy had come flowing back to him, lapping at his heart, making him smile--and then he started, coming back to himself, somewhat abashed at the way he'd been going on.
+"My sister would say I was defeatist," he murmured, letting go of Kamui's hand.
+"She always used to say that I thought too small.
+Kamui, with your power maybe you can make a world where there's no unfairness.
 I think...I think I'd like to see that world someday.
-But anyway, no matter what happens in the end...I have faith in what you'll do."
+But anyway, no matter what happens in the end, I have faith in what you'll do."

-"No. I don't think that I'd dare to, Kamui...."
+"No. I don't think I'd dare to, Kamui."

-<But Kamui, after all you're very brave.
-Brave enough to love, and brave enough to grieve.>
+But Kamui, after all you're very brave.
+Brave enough to love, and brave enough to grieve.

-<You have a good heart...a very human heart.>
+You have a good heart, a very human heart.

-<Even being "the one who represents the majesty of the gods," "the one who hunts the majesty of gods"...>
+Even if you're "the one who represents the majesty of the gods," "the one who hunts the majesty of gods"..."it's a human who has to decide the fate of human beings."

-< In the end, this whole thing isn't about "power," anyway.>
+In the end, this whole thing isn't about "power," anyway.
+It isn't "power" that will decide our human destiny.

-After a while Kamui sniffled a bit, then pulled away enough to wipe at his face.
+After a while Kamui sniffled, then pulled away enough to wipe at his face.
 Subaru let him go.
 They looked into each other's eyes for a moment before Kamui smiled again.
 There was nothing else that really needed saying, so Subaru simply returned that look with affection, then turned away.
-He picked up his bags, swinging the one onto his shoulder--and it was then that he noticed the two Seals waiting partway down the hall, just the other side of the foyer.
+He picked up his bags, swinging the one onto his shoulder, and it was then that he noticed the two Seals waiting partway down the hall, just the other side of the foyer.
 They'd probably witnessed his entire conversation with Kamui, although they might not have heard every word.
 Feeling a bit foolish, Subaru walked slowly toward them, Kamui trailing behind, and as he reached them he bowed once, briefly.
 Leaning against the wall, Arashi looked up at him, her dark eyes unusually bright.
 Sorata wore strange expression as well, although he cracked into his usual grin as Subaru and Kamui approached.
 He was standing very near to Arashi, with one arm propped up on the wall so that the priestess stood within the crook of his elbow.
-Arashi didn't appear to have noticed.
+Arashi didn't seem to have noticed.

 Subaru blinked at the rush of words.
 "The happy day?"

 "Yes!
-The day of my impending marriage to--/oof!/"
+The day of my marriage to--oof!"

 "Oh," Subaru said, as the monk doubled over from a well-placed jab.
-"That happy day...I see."
+"That happy day.
+I see."

 Arashi turned away from Sorata, who'd crumpled to the floor, and gave Subaru a look of deeply surprised dismay.
-"Sumeragi-san, please don't encourage him!" she urged, trying to ignore the monk as he writhed around at their feet, moaning something about the pain of love.
+"Sumeragi-san, please don't encourage him!" she urged, trying to ignore the monk as he writhed at their feet, moaning something about the pain of love.
 "You're only going to make him worse."

-"Nope," Sorata broke in, "it's not possible.
+"Nope," Sorata broke in, "'s not possible.
 I'm already incorrigible.
 Besides, Miss, just looking at you's all the encouragement I need."
 Arashi twitched and glared, giving the strong impression that she'd like to hit the monk a second time.
 Apparently she thought the better of it, though, and opened her mouth instead to say something else.

-"That absolutely was /not/ me!" she insisted, her voice rising dangerously.
+"That absolutely was not me!" she insisted, her voice rising dangerously.
 "It was Karen-san, making jokes!"

 "Sure it was," Kamui purred.